kallisons/NOAH_LSM_Mussel_v2.0/README.md

 ------------------
 Running the model
 ------------------
-The model is run using a shell script.
+The model is run using a shell script in the NOAH_LSM_Mussel_v2.0/Model folder.
 Site codes (site), shore level (point), year, and contact proportion at midpoint of the mussel bed (CNTCT) can be modified in this file.
 Site codes, shore levels, and year are input file characteristics.
 Contact proportion at the midpoint of the mussel bed alters a parameter in the model.

 Command to run model: